juhasev/LaravelCdn/readme.md

 This project has been forked originally from https://github.com/Vinelab/cdn.
 All credit for the original work goes there.

 #### Laravel Support
-- Laravel 6,7 and 8 are supported, as is package auto-discovery.
-Minimum PHP version is now 7.3.
+- Laravel 6,7,8 and 9 are supported, as is package auto-discovery.
+Minimum PHP version is now 7.3 and for Laravel 9 8.0

 ## Highlights